maxzheng/great-life-guide/double.md

 In order to get the best sleep, follow **Emc²**:

 1. **Exercise in the day**, aside from many health benefits, is proven to [promote higher quality of sleep](https://www.huffpost.com/entry/sleep-exercise-sleep-in-america_n_2784457).
-One time, I had to shovel dirt back to my yard for a few hours after my wife paid someone to remove too much, and I slept like a baby that night -- best sleep in my life, :laughing:.
-It is most effective when it is a full body exercise.
+   Full body exercises are most effective.
+E.g. One time, I had to shovel dirt back to my yard for a few hours after my wife paid someone to remove too much, and I slept like a baby that night -- best sleep in my life, :laughing:.
 2. **Meditate before bed** to clear out distractions that keep you up.
 3. **Comfortable in bed** and make sure there isn't anything around you that would wake you up during the middle of the night.
 You should be nice and warm in your blanket.
 There shouldn't be any sporadic loud noises or bright light.